 - what happens if your child misses a dose

-Sometimes, medicines should be given on an as-needed basis (only when a child needs them for certain symptoms, such as pain or discomfort).
-OTC drugs that relieve symptoms like aches, pains, or fever (such as acetaminophen and ibuprofen) should only be taken as your doctor recommends.
+- Sometimes, medicines are given on an as-needed basis such as for pain or discomfort.
+OTC drugs that relieve symptoms like aches, pains, or fever (like acetaminophen and ibuprofen) should be used as your doctor recommends.

-For safe medication use:
+For safe medicine use:

 - Never give your child medicines that have been prescribed to someone else, whether it's an adult or child.
-Even if two people have the same illness, they may require different drugs with different dosages and directions.
+Even if two people have the same illness, they may need different drugs with different dosages and directions.

 - Never give a child a medicine that is meant for adults.